 Approximate Computing, thus, relies on relaxing the bounds of precise computing to provide new opportunities for improving the area, power, and performance efficiency of on-chip systems by orders of magnitude at the cost of reduced output quality.
 Recent investigations by researchers at organizations like Intel, IBM and Microsoft have shown that there is a large body of resource-hungry applications that can tolerate approximation errors and a significant portion of their functions/computations still produces outputs that are useful and of acceptable quality for users.

 Researchers have been able to produce basic arithmetic units such as adders that require less than half of the power as compared to that of a fully accurate adder.
 The challenge here is to find the right balance of approximation and quality of output.
-Towards this end, researchers at the Vision Processing Lab (VISpro) at Information Technology University (ITU) Lahore are putting in an effort that they believe will result in tools, analysis and open source libraries that shall help application engineers to quickly evaluate the applicability and extent of use of approximate computing for their particular application.
-The effort is in collaboration with researchers at the Embedded Computing Systems Group, Vienna University of Technology, KIT Germany and TU Dresden Germany, Information Technology University, Pakistan and the National University of Sciences and Technology, Pakistan.
+Towards this end, researchers in Pakistan are putting in an effort that they believe will result in tools, analysis and open source libraries that shall help application engineers to quickly evaluate the applicability and extent of use of approximate computing for their particular application.
+The work is a joint effort by researchers from Vienna University of Technology, KIT Germany, TU Dresden Germany, Information Technology University, Pakistan and the National University of Sciences and Technology, Pakistan.

 Read more: The Coming Age of Machine Intelligence